dekrus/Fallout2MechanicsMiniRework/README.md

 **Gauss Weapons:**
 ![Secondary-Attack](images/GAUSS.gif)
-- An armor-penetrating attack that ignores 80% of a target's armor.
+- An armor-penetrating attack that bypasses 80% of target's armor.
 - Can hit multiple targets in a straight line; maximum penetration depends on:
   - Weapon damage (including perk modifiers).
   - Per-target damage reduction (percentage based on target's armor).